Your 2025 Career Horoscope Is Here. Are You Ready To Pivot?

 AdvertisementADVERTISEMENT

-The Pisces lunar eclipse on September 7 could deliver professional accolades or a significant milestone related to your reputation, particularly if you’ve taken courageous steps earlier in the year.
-Finally, the Virgo solar eclipse on September 21 has you focused on balancing newfound career success with personal responsibilities.
-Focus on organizing your workspace or daily routines to keep yourself grounded during this period of growth.
+The Pisces lunar eclipse on 7th September could deliver professional accolades or a significant milestone related to your reputation, particularly if you’ve taken courageous steps earlier in the year.
+Finally, the Virgo solar eclipse on 21st September has you focused on balancing newfound career success with personal responsibilities.
+Focus on organising your workspace or daily routines to keep yourself grounded during this period of growth.

 Cancer Sun & Rising: